DavidSouther/ailly/README.md

 To get started, follow these steps:

-1. Create a folder named `jokes`.
+1. Create a folder named `jokes` and `cd` into it.
 2. Create a file named `10_chickens.md` with "Tell me a joke about chickens" as the content.
-3. Run Ailly using NodeJS: `npx @ailly/cli --root content`
+3. Run Ailly using NodeJS: `npx @ailly/cli`
    - See the joke in `10_chickens.md.ailly.md`
-2. Create a file named `content/.aillyrc` with "You are a farmer writing jokes for your other barnyard animals."
+2. Create a file named `jokes/.aillyrc` with "You are a farmer writing jokes for your other barnyard animals."
    - Include other system prompts, level setting expectations. etc.
    - Run Ailly with the same command, and see how thr joke changes.
-3. Create more numbered files, such as `content/20_knock_knock.md` with "Turn the chicken joke into a knock knock joke."
+3. Create more numbered files, such as `jokes/20_knock_knock.md` with "Turn the chicken joke into a knock knock joke."
-4. Run Ailly using NodeJS: `npx @ailly/cli --root content content/20_knock_knock.md`
+4. Run Ailly using NodeJS: `npx @ailly/cli 20_knock_knock.md`
   - Ailly will send each file to the configured LLM engine and write its result.
   - `20_knock_knock.md.ailly.md` will have the new knock knock joke based on thr chickenjome it first wrote!